Updated November 23, 2022

-June 22, 2018
+Published June 22, 2018

 This island off the coast of Playa del Carmen is a long-established holiday playground and a renowned diving and snorkelling centre.
 But above the waves it can get busy when the tourist life around San Miguel, the main centre, buzzes a little too loudly.

-The original laid-back alternative to Cozumel, Isla Mujeres remains surprisingly rustic and unspoiled, with spectacular beaches turned pink by crushed coral making an idyllic picture postcard against the calm, almost unbelievably turquoise ocean.
+The original laidback alternative to Cozumel, Isla Mujeres remains surprisingly rustic and unspoiled, with spectacular beaches turned pink by crushed coral making an idyllic picture postcard against the calm, almost unbelievably turquoise ocean.

-Avoid the pier area which attracts day-trippers, many clutching snorkels to take advantage of the crystal-clear waters, and stay over a night or three to enjoy the relaxed dining and nightlife scene at better prices than the mainland.
+Avoid the pier area that attracts day-trippers, many clutching snorkels to take advantage of the crystal-clear waters, and stay over a night or three to enjoy the relaxed dining and nightlife scene at better prices than the mainland.
 This is principally a couples’ resort with its romantic vibe.

-Activities on Holbox include swimming with the harmless whale sharks who migrate here from May to September, snorkelling the reefs of Cabo Catoche or simply revelling in the sight of thousands of flamingos and pelicans populating the lagoon which separates the island from mainland Quintana Roo.
+Activities on Holbox include swimming with the harmless whale sharks who migrate here from May to September, snorkelling the reefs of Cabo Catoche or simply revelling in the sight of thousands of flamingos and pelicans populating the lagoon that separates the island from mainland Quintana Roo.

 Zihuatanejo has suffered a little from the development of neighbouring Ixtapa, a rather frenetic built-up resort, and the infiltration of cruise ships, but it retains its original essence as a fishing village of cobbled lanes where fresh catch is still sold on the beach every day.
 One for singles and couples.